 With a population of close to 1.6 million, Philadelphia, PA boasts 96 hospitals and over 220 nursing homes and mental health facilities to serve its residents.
 The senior population accounts for close to 20 percent of the total population, and as the population continues to age, there’s a growing need for CNAs.
 In order to meet demand, a growing number of nurse aide training providers are opening their doors to new students, offering both free and paid programs.
 The Pennsylvania Department of Health approves nurse aide training programs and maintains a registry of certified nurse aides.
-In order to obtain state certification, you must complete at least 100 hours of clinical and classroom training at one of the Department of Health’s-accredited providers.
-Below, you’ll find a list of approved trainers in Philadelphia.
+In order to obtain state certification, you must complete at least 100 hours of clinical and classroom training at one of the Department of Health’s accredited providers.
+Below, you’ll find a list of approved nurse aide programs in Philadelphia.
 For specific information about prerequisites for training or exemption from training, you should contact the Board of Nursing.

 Community College of Philadelphia

-- Website: http://www.ccp.edu/academic-offerings/professional-development/health-care-and-counseling-workshops/nurse-aide-training
+- Website: https://www.ccp.edu/

 - Address: 1700 Spring Garden Street, Philadelphia, PA 19130